Baku Gay Travel

-I think No. 1 Shawarma in Baku was my favorite shawarma restaurant of all time.
+No. 1 Shawarma in Baku might just be my favorite shawarma restaurant of all time.
 The flavor of the shawarma wraps blew my mind.
-No. 1 Shawarma has a small outdoor seating area, perfect for lunch in the heart of the city.
+They have a small outdoor seating area, perfect for lunch in the heart of the city.

-Imeriti Restaurant is a great option for Georgian good in Baku.
+Imeriti Restaurant is a great option for Georgian food in Baku.
 They have red wine by the pitcher and delicious cured meats.
 This place had some delicious food!

 Try Some Shisha!

 Note however that all the 145 Group lounges do not serve alcohol.
 These hangouts are more so for smoking shisha and perhaps having some tea or dessert.
 It is more of a traditional Muslim activity, but all are welcome.

 The people of Azerbaijan speak Azeri, which is a form of Turkish.
 Some things like road signs may be in Azeri, but for the most part everything is written in English.

 Most people in Baku speak English, so you shouldn’t have any issues communicating in restaurants or hotels.